 First, a regular hair straightener was not designed for beards (and really isn’t that great for scalp hair either).
 Using one has the potential to make beard hairs weak and brittle, while overuse can cause severe heat damage that has to be trimmed away.

 Second, yes, there are beard straighteners out there.
 Again, remember that thermal heat is not your beard’s friend.
-Maybe some beard brothers will swear by them, but in our experience, the cons massively outweigh the pros.
-Steer clear and use the other grooming tips in this blog.
+Maybe some bearded brothers will swear by them, but in our experience, the cons massively outweigh the pros.

 If you really want it styled and straighter looking, apply some beard balm and then brush it.